Frequently asked questions

 Who is doing this research?

-This research is being lead by katherine jane cecil, a PhD candidate in the Department of Science and technology studies at University College London. katherine is a sociologist who has expertise in science capital and equity -- which is a concept that provides valuable insight into why and how some people participate and engage with STEM, and why others don't, phenomenology -- which is a type of applied ethics that interrogates how social institutions and practices aid or impede certain moral beliefs and justifications, and feminist techno-science -- which is a trans-discipline that underlines how science is intrinsically linked to society. katherine has had direct experience in the social justice and gender equality sector, she worked with refugee, and displaced women and children in the Middle East, and north Africa. katherine’s research is designed to be a theoretical compliment to progressive social movements.
+This research is being lead by katherine jane cecil, a PhD candidate in the Department of Science and technology studies at University College London. katherine is a sociologist who has expertise in science capital and equity -- which is a concept that provides valuable insight into why and how some people participate and engage with STEM, and why others don't, social moral epistemology -- which is a type of applied ethics that interrogates how social institutions and practices aid or impede certain moral beliefs and justifications, and feminist techno-science -- which is a trans-discipline that underlines how science is intrinsically linked to society. katherine has had direct experience in the social justice and gender equality sector, she worked with refugee, and displaced women and children in the Middle East, and north Africa. katherine’s research is designed to be a theoretical compliment to progressive social movements.

 DO I HAVE TO TAKE PART?

 No. It is up to you if you take part.
 If you do decide to take part you will be asked if you can be audio-recorded, and to sign a consent form to show that you agree to take part in the research project.
 This happens by signing a form in person.
 You will have the opportunity to review, and comment on the audio file of our conversation.
 If you do agree to take part and then change your mind later, you will be free to withdraw your data from the research until two weeks (14 days) after a data recording has been sent to you for review.
 All you need to do is tell the researcher.

 Will I be named in the research?